-The rapid rise in yield has fuelled concerns amongst bond investors.
+The rapid rise in bond yields has fuelled concerns amongst bond investors.
 Typically when interest rates – and by extension, bond yields – rise, bond prices fall.

 Here’s an example that illustrates this concept.